Start Here

 When it comes to money, everyone has their own set of beliefs.
 Most often, the financial strategies and principles by which you now live have gotten passed down from previous generations.

 While some of this advice may have held true in the past, it doesn’t necessarily mean that it’s still valid today.
-Over time, they’ve become money myths, and continuing to follow them not only delays the achievement of your goals but may even put your entire financial future in jeopardy!
+Over time, they’ve may have become money myths, and continuing to follow them may not only delays the achievement of your goals but may even put your entire financial future in jeopardy!

 Below are 25 money myths that can affect your ability to build wealth and live free!
 By understanding each one, you can learn their truths which allows you to achieve greater success with money!